-(In millions) April 3, 1999 March 28, 1998
+(In millions) April 1, 2000 Apri il 3, 1999

-Net Sales \$498.3 \$464.1
+Net Sales \$ 537.3 \$ 500.9

-Income from operations before interest and taxes 26.7 46.4
+Income from operations before interest and taxes 61.0 27.1

-The Pressure-sensitive Adhesives and Materials segment reported increased sales for the first quarter of 1999 compared to the same period last year.
-The segment's income results include a pretax restructuring charge of \$25.1 million (\$15.4 million in the U.S. operations and \$9.7 million in the international operations).
-Excluding this charge, segment income increased compared to the first quarter of 1998.
-Sales increased in the U.S. operations primarily due to strong unit volume growth in the core U.S. roll materials business, particularly in sales of film and specialty products.
-Income from the U.S. operations, excluding the first quarter 1999 restructuring charge, improved primarily due to sales growth and margin improvement in the U.S. materials business attributed to cost reduction actions taken in the prior year and early benefits of the Six Sigma program (Six Sigma is a program designed to reduce the number of defects which will improve productivity and quality, while reducing costs).
-Total international operations in the segment reported increased sales, reflecting unit volume growth in Europe and the roll materials business in Asia.
-Excluding the restructuring charge, income from the international operations increased primarily due to improved profitability in the Asian and Latin American businesses.
+The Pressure-sensitive Adhesives and Materials segment reported increased sales and income for the first quarter of 2000 compared to the same period last year.
+The segment's income results for the first quarter of 1999 include a pretax restructuring charge of \$25.1 million (\$15.4 million in the U.S. operations and \$9.7 million in the international operations).
+Sales increased in the U.S. operations driven by the Stimsonite acquisition and solid unit volume growth in the graphics and core U.S. roll materials business.
+Income from the U.S. operations increased compared to the first quarter of 1999, excluding the restructuring charge.
+Income was negatively impacted by the seasonality of the Stimsonite business.
+Total international operations in the segment reported increased sales and income.
+Increased sales were due to strong volume growth in the Asian and Latin American businesses.
+Strong volume growth in Europe was offset by changes in foreign currency rates.
+Income from international operations increased due to improved profitability in the Asian and Latin American businesses.